alexrobertsonuk/ga4-for-content-designers/docs/README.md

 - building custom reports ("explorations")
 - answering common content questions

-The examples assume a standard (free tier) GA4 setup without additional custom tracking.
-Additional features available in enhanced configurations are noted where relevant.
+The examples focus on a standard GA4 setup without custom tracking.
+This provides a baseline that works for both free accounts and paid GA4 360 subscriptions.
+Additional features available in more advanced configurations are noted where relevant.

 Always follow your organisation's data protection and analytics policies.